 Welcome to our interview with David Marquet.
 David is the author of Turn the Ship Around, Leadership Expert and Former Nuclear Submarine Captain.
 You can learn more about David at Intent-Based Leadership.

-Welcome David, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces 2.0.
+Welcome, David, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces 2.0.

-Q1: How can we create workplaces where more voices matter, people thrive and find meaning, and change and innovation happen naturally?
+How can we create workplaces where more voices matter, people thrive and find meaning, and change and innovation happen naturally?

-My short answer is that we give people more control.
+David: My short answer is that we give people more control.
 It’s all about giving control.
-Anytime you give control, it’s giving control within structure and giving control within bounds.
+Anytime you give control, it’s giving control within the structure and giving control within bounds.
 But fundamentally it’s all about giving people control.
 Control over how they work, where they work, and what they work on.

-Yes, but we were driven there not from a desire to change things but out of survival.
+David: Yes, but we were driven there not from a desire to change things but out of survival.
 There was this idea that it really sucks to work here, and we need to make things better just from an ethical point of view.
 But it was really more about survival.

 We were driven there out of survival instinct.
 I just physically couldn’t run around and manage people on a machine as complex as a nuclear submarine.
 If people are just going to give orders (including me), some of them will work and some of them won’t work.
 People will try to follow orders and we’re going to make a mistake.

 We all know the situation where the leader gave an order and there’s this foreboding sense of this is perhaps not right or maybe we’ll get away with it.
 Then the organization does it and then it turns out that people die.
 It’s a legitimate fear.
 I tell people you don’t need to be pushed into it out of fear, I hope you are not.
 I much rather you see this as “the light on the hill” and move in that direction not from a place of fear but from a place of aspiration.